Yashvardhan-Asthana/Python-Projects/AST-Engine/README.md

 if you want to perform AND operation between "rule1" and "rule2" and rename the newly combined rule as "rule3"

+**Note-3:** It will give the message 'rulex' already exists if you try to combine two rules and name them 'rulex', which has already been used for another combined rule.

 The response body would be the AST Node of the newly combined rule (i.e, AST node of rule3 in this case).

 7. For rule evaluation, use the POST method and your URL would probably look like `http://127.0.0.1:5000/evaluate_rule` with the request body as: